OrdinaryMagician/aliceinuserland/README.md

 From what I've seen, GNU code is gross (really), unclean, bloated and not very easy to follow.
 I'm not the only one with this opinion, apparently.

+The GNU project is also not POSIX compliant (how horrifying).

 Also I want to have a nice learning experience while I write all this.

 ## POSIX compliance

-Au is only partially POSIX compliant.
-It kinda has too much extra spice on top of any standards compliance (while still keeping things small).
+Au aims to be POSIX compliant, while still adding a bit of extra spice on the features it provides (keeping the size small, of course).

 ## Suggestions and criticism